OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 ​			Input: A normal file name

-​			Expected result: All the nodes will be stored to the variable.
+​			Expected result: All the nodes will be stored to the variable and return `1`

 ​	C2:

 ​			Input: A NULL file name

-​			Expect result: Display an error message and exit with status 1
+​			Expect result: Display an error message and return `0`